couchbaselabs/docs-ng/content/query-language/introduction.markdown

 There are different approaches for learning new language.
 Depending on your learning style, you can start with information at one of the links below:

-- Concepts - for those of you who like to understand the theories and ideas behind the language.
+- [Concepts](#concepts) - for those of you who like to understand the theories and ideas behind the language.
 - Tutorial - developers who want to start with a reference application with N1QL.
 - Blogs - articles, tutorials, and demonstrations of N1QL.
 - Presentations - features, abilities, background information, and examples of the language.

+For the full language and syntax see the [N1QL language reference](#language_ref).